ademidun/book-notes/2020-best-books.md

 2. Be customer driven not competitor driven.
 There's a quote from the book about how the only reason Barnes and Noble entered the book game is because of Amazon.
 Interestingly this is also a good lesson for life.
 Figure out what you're optimizing your life for and double, triple, quadrubple down on that.
 Don't worry about what your classmates from school are doing.
 90% of the battles you face in life are with yourself.

 3. First, get the unit economics right.
 Then, double, tripe, quadruple down on scaling.
-A lot of people say that Amazon is not profitable but actually they were very disciplined about being gross margin profitable early on.
+A lot of people say that Amazon is not profitable but actually they were very disciplined about being gross margin profitable s early on.
 Then once they validated their business model and unit economics, they threw every dollar of excess cash into growing the business.

+## Deep Learning For Life Sciences

+1. The fundamental nature of Life Sciences and Medicine has changed from chemistry and biology to data and statistics.
+Increasingly more and more innovations are coming from analyzing large datasets using machine learning models to get insights from that results and using a bit of biology and chemistry intuition to guide those insights.

+2. Software Engineers and Data scientists are the new doctors and pharmacists.
+As more innovations are being moved from the lab to the cloud.
+The core skill rrequired will shift from a deep learning of anatomy and chemistry to data and algorithms.
+See Vinod Khosla's [Dr. Algorithm](https://www.khoslaventures.com/20-percent-doctor-included-speculations-and-musings-of-a-technology-optimist) essay for more on this.

+3. This book also has a lot of coding samples and snippets which I really appreciate.
+If you decide to read this book, I strongly recommend you actually follow along and do the coding exercises and put them on your github.
+You can see their official repo at [deepchem/DeepLearningLifeSciences](https://github.com/deepchem/DeepLearningLifeSciences) and you can see some of mine at [ademidun/deep-learning-life-sciences-code](https://github.com/ademidun/deep-learning-life-sciences-code)

 ## Audiobooks